AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Compound Spells/School of Illusion/Nondetection.md

 - Casting Time: Channel
 - Range: Touch
-- Duration: 3 hours
+- Duration: Restbound

 Using magic of all types, you are able to suppress the magnitude by which they show without affecting further use of them.
 For the duration of the boon, a creature or object you touch does not give off information by Sorcery (Wisdom) checks made against it.

-**At Higher Levels:**
-* (+1) The boon's duration is doubled.
+This also nullifies effects which could be caused by an object being [[Runecarver#Property Upgrades|locatable]].